Pranav-chib/TrajImpute/README.md

   ## Results for Various Imputation Methods on Different Datasets

 Results obtained for various imputation methods on the ETH-M, HOTEL-M, UNIV-M, ZARA1-M, and ZARA2-M subsets of TrajImpute with the easy protocol ($0 \leq \text{missing} \leq 4$) and the hard protocol ($4 \leq \text{missing} \leq 7$).
 The reported results show that SITES performs relatively better when imputing missing values. `M' refers to missing, indicating that the subset contains missing observed coordinates.
+The Imputation model file can be download at [**Download Link**](https://drive.google.com/drive/folders/16A3yo-FKzuBmMbr3eRYgiQCJ4inaSf1j?usp=sharing).

 | Datasets | Methods         | Metrics | Transformer | US-GAN | BRITS  | M-RNN  | TimesNet | SAITS  |
 |----------|-----------------|---------|-------------|--------|--------|--------|----------|--------|